Light2288/lightstimulus-static-site-nextjs/ai_prompts/tech_stack_and_architecture.md

   GitHub repo (via API or GitHub Actions).
   Netlify automatically rebuilds and deploys your site with the new content.
-- Framer Motion: not installed yet, but this package (or another package suggested) should be included to manage the animations
+- Motion.dev: not installed yet, but this package should be included to manage the animations.
+Use @motion.dev/react for structured animations (hero, section reveals).
+  Tailwind transitions for microinteractions.
+Do not use Framer Motion.

 ## ☁️ Hosting & Deployment